Al-Awamiyah: Agriculture

 The town is particularly famous and known for its tomatoes which are called Ramsi tomatoes after the name of the land it is grown in, Al Ramis.

 Oil

 Oil pipelines surround the village from the west and north sides along with several oil wells of which some are old and others newly drilled as part of Qatif Project.
 Over 2 million barrels of oil pass through the village each day on the way to the Ras Tanura terminal and refinery.

 Transportation

 Airport

 The town is served by the nearby King Fahd International Airport which is 25 minutes away with a distance of 30 km from the terminal to the town.

 Highway

-The town can be accessed via either two exits from Dhahran-Jubail Highway; the Airport exit or Qatif's main entrance near Awjam.
+The town can be accessed via either two exits from Dhahran–Jubail Expressway; the Airport exit or Qatif's main entrance near Al-Awjam.
 By March 2019, a new highway connecting the city with its neighbouring area is planned to be launched.